 Neighborhood INTEGRITY is a Medicare-Medicaid Plan.
 A Medicare-Medicaid plan is an organization made up of doctors, hospitals, pharmacies, providers of long-term services and supports, and other providers.
-It also has Case Managers and Care Team to help you manage all your providers and services.
+It also has Care Managers and a Care Team to help you manage all your providers and services.
 They all work together to provide the care you need.